Physics (offered in 2019-20)

 Physics is a language that we can use to talk about the universe and how it works.
-Spoken in math and written in Greek, it describes everything from the motion of the moon to the furnace driving the stars to the flight of a baseball to the workings of your phone.
+It describes everything from the motion of the moon to the furnace driving the stars to the flight of a baseball to the workings of your phone.

-This class will focus on the fundamental concepts of physics beginning with Newton's Laws which form the foundation of our study of one- and two- dimensional and rotational motion as well as momentum, work, energy, and power.
+This is an introductory physics class, focusing on the fundamental concepts of physics beginning with Newton's Laws which form the foundation of our study of one- and two- dimensional and rotational motion as well as momentum, work, energy, and power.
 The second half of the class will focus on the physics that governs waves, electricity and magnetism, and light.
 If time permits, we will graze the topics of particle physics, quantum mechanics, and/or nuclear physics.
-I believe physics is an exciting, living science and to this end I hope to engender an interest for these foundational concepts that govern how our world works.
+Physics is an exciting, living science and to this end I hope to engender an interest for these foundational concepts that govern how our world works.

 Prerequisites and Admission

 All: please complete an entrance Assessment Exam and Parent Questionnaire (both given at bottom of this course page).
 These help the instructor to prepare for your student in September.

 Parent: please follow these steps to supervise this test:

 1. Have a computer available to take the (online) test.
 Student should have plenty of scrap paper nearby and a pencil with a good eraser.
 A scientific calculator will be needed for some but not all of the questions. *Students must show all their work long-hand so that the instructor can see and evaluate their thinking process.*